 The evidence for the performance of any particular piece of music in a medieval manuscript is slight.
 We have both music and images of musicians in medieval manuscripts, but uniting the two, knowing what musicians may have been playing on their instruments, is impossibly elusive.
 So it is with the Cantigas.
 There are unanswerable questions about how the musical iconography relates to actual performance, and we know nothing of the performance context of the Cantigas: were they sung at court, at church, during religious festivals?
 The evidence is completely lacking.

 Ramon Llull’s account and the rarity of such stories raises an important general point about our evidence for the performance of medieval music: it is patchy and partial, and what has survived does not necessarily represent what was most numerous or culturally important, only what was written down by the literate elite.
-If the indication above from Libre d’Evast e d’Aloma e de Blanquerna and CSM 119 (right) and 120 (above) is correct, then the Cantigas may have been thought of as carols or caroles (Latin: coreae), songs that were danced, performed at public festivities and at court.
+If the indication above from Libre d’Evast e d’Aloma e de Blanquerna and CSM 119 and 120 (both above) is correct, then the Cantigas may have been thought of as carols or caroles (Latin: coreae), songs that were danced, performed at public festivities and at court.
 For 12th and 13th century commentators, the carol was simply synonymous with northern French secular music, yet little carol music and no dance choreography survives.

 The evidence of the Queen Mary Psalter